space4 – OpenStreetMap games and engagement talk

 It’s an app which you can install for iPhone or for Android for viewing maps …specifically OpenStreetMap, but it’s worth having even if you’re not a big OpenStreetMap enthusiast, as an alternative to the “maps” app on your phone.
 You might use it occasionally e.g. when the maps app doesn’t have the detail you want.
 Organic Maps requires an initial (quite big) download of an area, and then it all works offline.
 Great for going on holiday somewhere.

 (You may have noticed I previously talked about MAPS.ME on here.
-Organic Maps is basically the same app, but it was newly created by the original developers of MAPS.ME after that app got sold off and plastered with ads)
+Organic Maps is basically the same app, but it was newly created as a proper open source project involving some of the original developers of MAPS.ME after that app got sold off.
+A complicated story)

 What are “notes”?